 The worst part?
 It doesn’t seem like any of that’s going to change in 2019.

 While sports gamblers aren’t exactly breaking down the door to put money on the Lions, the team does offer lots of interesting betting opportunities if you know where to look.

 In this Lions team guide, we’ll evaluate Detroit’s chances in the coming season and explore such topics as:

-- Tips and tricks for betting on the Detroit Lions in 2019.
+- Tips and tricks for betting on the Detroit Lions.